Hadash–Ta'al: Politics and ideology

 The Hadash–Ta'al alliance consistes of Hadash, a non-Zionist party that promotes Arab-Jewish cooperation, and Ta’al, an Arab party with a moderate nationalist orientation.
 Both Hadash and Ta'al have expressed support for a two state solution based on the 1967 borders.
-At the same time, some members of the alliance have rejected the existence of the State of Israel.
 In 2022, Hadash–Ta'al leader Ayman Odeh and Jewish Hadash MK Ofer Cassif refused to be pictured in front of the State of Israel's official seal and flags.

 Odeh has been accused by Likud of expressing support for Palestinian violence.
 In 2022, Odeh refused to condemn Hezbollah as a terror group, instead denouncing Israeli occupation as the source of terrorism in the region.
 MK Simcha Rothman accused Odeh of describing Latifa Abu-Hamid, the mother of several convicted terrorists, as a "heroine" and "the mother of heroes" in 2022.

 Members of the Hadash–Ta'al alliance have faced criticism from Israeli MKs for statements made during the Gaza war.
 In November 2024, the Knesset Ethics Committee voted unanimously to suspend Hadash MK Ofer Cassif from the Knesset for six months due to comments he made during the war.
 Cassif had signed a petition calling to indict the State of Israel at the International Court of Justice in The Hague, was alleged to have previously in a tweet called Palestinians fighting the IDF in Jenin "freedom fighters", and publicly accused Israeli politicians of advocating for crimes against humanity against Palestinians.
 Some Knesset members also demanded that Odeh be expelled for saying he was happy about the release of Palestinian prisoners as well as Israeli hostages minutes after three hostages were returned home as part of the January 2025 hostage-prisoner exchange deal.
 (He said “Happy about the release of the hostages and prisoners.
 From here we must free both peoples from the yoke of occupation.
 We were all born free.”)

 Some members did not condemn the 2022 Russian invasion of Ukraine.
 Ta'al's MKs watched a televised version of a speech via Zoom by Ukrainian President Volodymyr Zelenskyy at the Knesset rather than joining the Zoom call, and Hadash and Balad did not attend.
 Hadash's Ofer Cassif said: “Very sad that good leftists are being deceived after false propaganda — and that they even expect my friends and me to toe the line with the lies being fed to us.
 I do not take sides in unnecessary wars that harm innocent civilians, strengthen those in power, and enrich the lords of war.”